NEBOSH International General Certificate Syllabus

 Units IGC1 and GC2 are taught units assessed by one 2-hour written examination per unit, consisting of ten ‘short-answer’ questions and one ‘long-answer’ question.
 All questions are compulsory and are marked by external examiners appointed by NEBOSH.

 GC3 is assessed by a two-hour practical examination carried out in the candidate's workplace.
-The assessment must normally be taken within 14 days of a written examination is internally assessed by Astutis and externally moderated by NEBOSH.
+The assessment must normally be taken within 14 days of a written examination and is internally assessed by Astutis and externally moderated by NEBOSH.

-NEBOSH International Certificate Course: Futher Information
+NEBOSH International Certificate Course: futher information

 Choosing to study for your qualification with Astutis means you can undertake the NEBOSH International Certificate course in either of the following ways: